firedo/synergy-autoswitch/README.md

 I'm sharing my Bash script and autostart desktop files for starting Synergy version 1.x in client/server mode (using autoswitch and loop).
 Includes a short guide to enable Synergy version 1.X @ Ubuntu 18.04 login window (GDM3 greeter).

 I originally made this script for my IOMMU/VFIO Windows 10 Gaming virtual machine running under Linux host.
-The Win 10 VM switches also between client/server, but based on if a specific USB device (keyboard) is present or not.
-I sometimes also like to switch my laptop as a server to control my desktop computer.
+The Win 10 VM switches also between client/server, but [based on if a specific USB device (keyboard) is present or not.](https://github.com/firedo/synergy-windows-switch-usb) I sometimes also like to switch my laptop as a server to control my Linux host.

 Quick Install guide: